 But those regulations would not have been necessary in the first place if not for the creation of the FHA, Fannie Mae and Freddie Mac.

-If not for those organizations, housing prices would be much cheaper and banks would regulate themselves as they would be on the hook if they made loans that ended in default.
+If not for those organizations, housing prices would be cheaper and more stable.
+Banks would regulate themselves as they would be on the hook if they made loans that ended in default.

 Not Obama’s fault.
 But it is the fault of people who are like-minded as him.
-It doesn’t work well.
+It didn’t work well.